 5.1.
 Firmware Update concept

-The Firmware Update procedure is well standardized within the LwM2M Specification, and a standard Firmware Update Object (/5) can be used to perform:
+The Firmware Update procedure is standardized in the LwM2M Specification and implemented through the Firmware Update Object (/5).
+It supports the following operations:

 At the same time, it is flexible enough to allow custom logic to be introduced (e.g., differential updates).
 There are no restrictions on the verification method, image formats, and so on; these aspects depend entirely on the specific implementation.